Wednesday, August 19, 2026 76°F Knoxville

 Diagnostics

-First check was the third-party mail hygiene layer in front of the mailbox.
-Nothing — messages were passing spam filtering cleanly at the MX layer.
-So the filtering wasn't happening at the gateway.
+First check: third-party mail hygiene in front of the mailbox.
+Clean.
+Messages were passing spam filtering at the MX layer.
+Not a gateway problem.

 How Front actually works with gmail

-So when you click "Not Spam" in Front, Front tells Gmail to remove the Spam label from that one message.
+So when you click “Not Spam” in Front, Front tells Gmail to remove the Spam label from that one message.
 Good.
-But Front has no mechanism to tell Gmail "never send mail from this sender to Spam in the first place."
-That rule lives in Gmail itself — in user filters or Google Workspace policies.
-Front's "Unblock Sender" is a Front-level concept that doesn't translate down to the Gmail filter layer.
-Every previous fix had worked temporarily because we were marking individual messages as not-spam after the fact, but Gmail's own learning kept categorizing the sender as spam on every new arrival.
+But Front has no mechanism to tell Gmail “never send mail from this sender to Spam in the first place.”
+That rule lives in Gmail itself, in user filters or Google Workspace policies.
+Front’s “Unblock Sender” is a Front-level concept that doesn’t translate down to the Gmail filter layer.
+Single-message “Not Spam” (in Front or Gmail) only clears that copy; Gmail still scores the next arrival on its own and can put it right back in Spam.

-We opened a support ticket with Front directly to rule out a Front-side whitelist we'd missed.
-Front confirmed the diagnosis: this was a Gmail classification issue, not something their platform could override.
+We opened a support ticket with Front to confirm there wasn’t a platform-side allowlist outside that model.
+Front confirmed the diagnosis: Gmail classification, not something their product overrides.

 Resolution